prahladyeri/prahladyeri.github.io/_posts/2022-10-14-converting-userscripts-to-chrome-extensions.md

 ---
 layout: post
-title: Converting Userscript to Chrome Extension: The monkeys are no longer needed
+title: "Converting Userscript to Chrome Extension: The monkeys are no longer needed"
 tags: javascript userscripts extensions
 ---